-Rock provides a customizable system for determining the grade or year of an individual's education and automating promotion from one grade to the next.
+Rock provides a customizable system for determining the grade or year of an individual's education.
 For most organizations in the US, the out-of-the-box configuration should meet all their needs.
 For international organizations or those in locales where customization is required, it's easy to adjust the system.